How we liberated a dated garden by embracing a low-maintenance approach –thus freeing up time for its owners to enjoy their new outdoor space

 Why we loved this project: We loved helping Rob and Hina as this was their first garden space.

 When they first contacted us, Rob and Hina had recently moved into their new home.
-They were excited to have their own outdoor space for the first time, so as soon as they had finished redecorating the inside of their house, they turned their attention to their new garden and contacted Ayegardening for help.
+They were excited to have their own outdoor space for the first time.
+As soon as they had finished redecorating the inside of their house, they turned their attention to their new garden and contacted Ayegardening for help.

 The 14m x 14m plot needed a complete renovation.
 The former lawn had died, and together with a dated patio area was surrounded by low, old-fashioned brickwork walls that split the garden into three levels.
 As Rob works from home from an office with a view over the garden, the couple were looking for expert help to turn this struggling space into a bright garden that they could be proud of.
-As they work so hard during the week, the couple were keen to explore low-maintenance options for their garden, so that they could spend more time enjoying their new outdoor space and less time maintaining it.
+The couple were keen to explore low-maintenance options for their garden, so that they could spend more time enjoying their new outdoor space and less time maintaining it.

 This project gave us the opportunity to open up the whole garden and start afresh, bringing together elements of interesting paving, considered planting and imaginative lighting around a central area of artificial grass.